pestphp/docs/test-dependencies.md

 })->depends('parent');
 ```

-As illustrated earlier, the `child` test is reliant on the `parent` test.
-If the `parent` test successfully completes, the `child` test will then be triggered.
+In this example, the `child` test will be triggered once the `parent` test has successfully completed.

 ```php
    PASS  Tests\Unit\ExampleTest